medizininformatik-initiative/fdpg-plus/README.md

 # fdpg-plus

 This repository is used to:
-- collect issues spanning multiple repositories
+- Collect issues spanning multiple repositories
-- collect issues from the community
+- Collect issues from the community

 ## Community Issues

-To create a coherent overview of all issues and how they relate to the release planning we ask the community to mostly use this repository to submit new issues, unless the person adding the issues is certain which repository the issues belongs to.
+To create a coherent overview of all issues and how they relate to the release planning we ask the community to mostly use this repository to submit new issues, unless the person adding an issue is certain which repository the issue belongs to.
 In this case the person should create the issue directly in the appropriate repository.

 ### Submitting an Issues